Rebuilders of walls, restorers of streets

 CORPUS CHRISTI - Impact City Church in Corpus Christi was planted by Felix Trevino, a worker at Valero Refinery, and his wife, Sara, as a response to a need for a missional church in the community of South Texas.
 They are a part of the Corpus Christi Baptist Association and a member of the Baptist General Convention of Texas.

-“This was a fairly new concept to the culture of South Texas,” said Felix.
-“There weren’t too many churches at the time who were focused on building a body of believers on small groups and disciple making versus mass/p>... [continue]
+"This was a fairly new concept to the culture of South Texas," said Felix.
+"There weren't too many churches at the time who were focused on building a body of believers on small groups and disciple making versus mass evangelism and the seeker friendly attractive model."

 Understanding Intentional Interim Ministry